- Film Review: Studio Chizu’s Belle - 16 February, 2022

 For example, should you upset another character this might impact whether or not they help you later on, however if you can make it up to them somehow you may find yourself saved.
 To help you understand the dynamics of the group you can also check character’s affinity with the rest of the group at any time from the menu.

-Another feature that will help you keep you teens alive are the totems.
-These little totem pieces provide you with a quick vision that fall in to certain categories – death, danger, fortune, guidance and loss.
+Another feature that will help you keep your teens alive are the totems.
+These little totem pieces provide you with a quick vision that fall into certain categories – death, danger, fortune, guidance and loss.
 The most direct warnings are death totems, which will show you a quick death scene of the character that found the totem.
 Loss totems are similar, showing you the death of another character.

-Fortune totems were probably the most interesting to me; at one point I believed a character to be dead but a fortune totem showed them alive and well later on … well, they were alive at least.
+Fortune totems were probably the most interesting to me; at one point I believed a character to be dead but a fortune totem showed them alive and well later on.
 Collecting as many of these as possible and combining the very short snippets they show you can help you make the best decisions (alone they don’t provide any clues to prevent the deaths shown).

 It’s not quite as fluid as it sounds though – although it is possible that all the characters can die and vice versa, the moments in which they can die are very specific, with some characters rendered invincible until the final chapter.
 I can understand it must be difficult to write a story with so much room for variety, let alone act it all out, but it does mean that the story will always end in the same place.